KyberNetwork/kyberswap-error/README.md

   - Registering new `InfraError` is done in a similar way

 ### For gin framework
 - This lib provides the function `ValidationErrToRestAPIErr(err error)` which can be used when binding and validating the request.
-This function just handles these tags: `required`, `oneof`, `min`, `max`.
-Feel free to contribute more by making PRs.